 The Touch and the Tone

-The tone of DGX660 is generated with Yamaha's patented CF Sound Engine Technology and is simply uncomparable.
+The tone of DGX660 is generated with Yamaha's patented CF Sound Engine Technology and is simply incomparable.

 The tone of the keys are also quite crispy and clear and as I said earlier the notes perfectly resembles the Yamaha's flagship concert grand piano sound.

-In short from my experience I can say that Sound and Feel is superb.
+In short from my experience I can say that Sound and Feel are simply superb.

 The piano room feature